 *This post contains affiliate links, see my disclosure policy for more information.*

-We are secular homeschoolers, meaning that our curriculum choices aren’t going to have religious view of any type.
+We are secular homeschoolers, meaning that our curriculum choices aren’t going to have a religious view of any type.
 They aren’t going to be negative about religion but only going to give the facts.
 Our curriculum choice this year has been BookShark, and we have loved it.
 In truth, it is the only “secular” curriculum that I really had my eye on when we first started on our homeschool journey.
 But…

 Secular or not?